 GML visits the Dharug Keeping Place

-Earlier this month, members of GML’s Archaeology and Heritage Places teams had the privilege of visiting the Dharug Keeping Place at Parramatta City Council.
+Recently, members of GML’s Archaeology and Heritage Places teams had the privilege of visiting the Dharug Keeping Place at Parramatta City Council.

 The team view material uncovered during excavation for the Club Parramatta development.